 But here's the truth: you are legally required to handle the household employment tax process (a.k.a. "the nanny taxes") for anyone you pay more than $1800 a year – and it's not as daunting as it seems.

-Our first mission?
-To clear up some of the myths out there surrounding nanny taxes.
-Here are the most common I've heard – and the truth behind them.
+Care.com HomePay℠, managed by Breedlove, offers expert advice about household payroll and tax services.
+Our experts have compiled the list below to clear up some of the myths out there surrounding nanny taxes – and the truth behind them.

 1. Nanny Taxes Will Cost Too Much Money